MaceMadunusus/PlayerStudio/README.md

 Requires Unreal Engine 4.7 Official Release and above.

+##Notes
+To visualize faction color switching your level must be using the HUD_PS2 HUD asset.
+Once that is done, play your level in editor and hold R to enable the popup menu.
+Click the faction you would like to switch to.

+Don't want the music playing in-game?
+Hit M.

 ##To-Do

 There are more to do than this, but here are some things I can think of.